Losses/rune/SECURITY.md

 ## Supported Versions

-Rune is currently in the development phase and has not yet reached a stable release.
-As such, we only provide security updates for the latest development version.
-We encourage users to keep their installations up-to-date to benefit from the latest security enhancements.
+Only the versions in the Production Queue are supported.
+The support is limited to the latest minor version.

 ## Reporting a Vulnerability